-Norse Mythology: The son of Odin and a member of the Aesir, he was the god of thunder and the main enemy of the giants.
+In Norse Mythology, Thor was the son of Odin and a member of the Aesir.
+He was the god of thunder and the main enemy of the giants.
 He would smash their heads with his mighty hammer Mjollnir.
 To wield this awesome weapon he needed iron gloves and a belt of strength.
 Mjollnir would return to Thor's hand after being thrown and was symbolic of lightning.
 Thor would ride around middle-earth in his wagon drawn by two goats, His abode was Thruthheim [Land of Strength] and his hall, Bilskinir.
 His wife was Sif.

 (Nicole Cherry, A list of Norse Beings, http://www.ugcs.caltech.edu/~cherryne)